 Many people associate Australia with Spiders and many people avoid this beautiful country due to the fear of their venomous bite.
 However, no mortality has been registered due to a spider bite in Australia since 1979.
 There was one suspicious death following the bite of a Redback spider back in 2016 but the circumstances remain unclear as to the treatment that followed.

-Of approximately 10,000 species present in Australia (around 2700 officially described) only a few families of these spiders are potentially dangerous to humans.
+In fact, of approximately 10,000 species present in Australia (around 2700 officially described) only a few families of these spiders are potentially dangerous to humans.
 The two most problematic groups are those commonly known as the Funnel web spiders (which includes 3 kinds of spiders) and the Redback spiders.
 Then come the Mouse spiders who can also cause serious envenomations although a bite has never been lethal.

 Where to find spiders in Australia?

+Australian spiders are highly adaptable, thriving in diverse environments from urban settings to the wild Outback.
 Due to the diversity of arachnids in the country, you can find spiders everywhere in Australia.
 Some families, however, are more localised than others.
 Although, depending on their way of life there is still very little chance of crossing them.

 The funnel web spiders prefer temperate and humid climates and they live most of the time in burrows.
 In Australia they are only found in the southeastern part of the country, from South Australia to Queensland via Victoria, New South Wales and Tasmania.
 You won’t find them in the dry and arid zones.